What Is The Slow Roll In Poker and how to avoid it?

 There are different ways to expose the winning slow roll - some choose the annoying, knowing smile.
 Others choose a toxic "oh no, I've lost - just kidding, I have won" approach.

+Even though some players favor this tactic, the majority tend to avoid it, recognizing how frustrating it can get for others.
 Here are four theories as to why the slow roll is a big no-no:

 It is disrespectful to your opponent.